Ambition to bring a steady stream of high-impact diagnostic tests to market

 Team with proven track-record and industry expertise

 Gentian’s portfolio of high-impact diagnostic tests targets several large and growing disease areas such as infections and inflammation, kidney failure and congestive heart failure.
-The company has four established products – Cystatin C, fCAL® turbo, Canine CRP and fPELA® turbo – that contributed to 27% annual revenue growth in 2018-2021.
-In addition, SARS-CoV-2 Ab and GCAL® have been launched and are in market development while NT-proBNP is in the product development phase – with the two latter having potential to become blockbuster products.
-The company also has three undisclosed projects in exploration and ‘proof of concept’ phases.
+The company has four established products – Cystatin C, fCAL® turbo, Canine CRP and fPELA® turbo – that contributed to 30% annual revenue growth in 2019-2023.
+The most recent launch in Q3 2023 of Retinol-Binding Protein (RBP) will support growth for this category.
+In addition, GCAL® has been launched and is in market development while NT-proBNP is in the product development phase – with the two latter having potential to become growth accelerators.
+The company also has undisclosed projects in exploration and ‘proof of concept’ phases.

-Gentian has a long-term ambition to generate an estimated annual revenue of NOK 1 billion in 4-6 years dependent on the timing of NT-proBNP launch yet to be concluded.
-In comparison, total revenue was NOK 100 million in 2021.
+In 2021, Gentian announced a long-term ambition to generate an estimated annual revenue of NOK 1.0 billion in 5-7 years, dependent on the timing of NT-proBNP launch yet to be concluded.
+In comparison, total revenue was NOK 111 million in 2022.
 The company’s roadmap for long-term growth and value creation is founded on six strategic pillars:

 Gentian Diagnostics (OSE: GENT), founded in 2001, develops and manufactures high-quality, in vitro diagnostic reagents.
 Gentian’s expertise and focus lies within immunochemistry, specifically infections, inflammations, kidney failures and congestive heart failures.
 By converting existing and clinically relevant biomarkers to the most efficient automated, high-throughput analysers, the company contributes to saving costs and protecting life.
 Gentian is based in Moss, Norway, serving the global human and veterinary diagnostics markets through sales and representative offices in Sweden, USA and China.